section-engineering-education/engineering-education/content/articles/extract-text-from-images-using-pytesseract/index.md

 On execution, the program creates an `output_txt` folder to save the extracted text information in `.txt` files.

 ### Conclusion
 In this guide, we created a Python script that extracts textual information from the images by scanning, transcribing, and saving it to a text file.
+You can get the code used in this guide on [GitHub](https://github.com/Wachira48/Extracts-images-save-text-to-a-.txt-file).

 I hope you found this tutorial helpful.